Coal tub with iron body

 Ormerod detaching hook

 Raising the miners’ cage from a mine shaft was dangerous and in the event of an overwind there were two possibilities; the cage could either be pulled right out of the shaft landing on top of the roof of the winding engine house or the rope could snap and drop the cage to the bottom of the shaft.
-In 1867 Edward Ormerod (1834-1894), a mining engineer at Gibfield Colliery on Coal Pit Lane, Atherton, Lancashire, solved the problem when he invented his detaching hook.
+In 1867 Edward Ormerod (1834-1894), a mining engineer at Gibfield Colliery on Coal Pit Ln, Atherton, Lancashire, solved the problem when he invented his detaching hook.

 This safety device prevented the cage from being drawn past the landing stage and over the mine headgear wheels in the event of an overwind or from falling down the mine shaft if the winding rope snapped.
 In the event of an overwind the hook was made in such a way that it released itself from the winding rope and engine.
 In so doing it safely located itself in a bell-mouthed cylinder secured to the framework of the headgear.
 To achieve this, force from the bell onto the lower half of the hook sheared a copper pin and this opened the top portion of the hook.
 This action detached the winding rope from the hook which then latched itself onto the top of the bell.
 Once in place, the hook held the cage safely underneath thereby preventing it from falling back down the mine shaft.